 The C-Paw is the primary brand for University of Cincinnati Athletics and is reserved explicitly for those organizations affiliated with the University's athletics programs.
 The University's institutional logo is the preferred identifying mark for University colleges, departments, units, and programs.

-Official student organizations and clubs recognized by the Office of Student Activities and Leadership Development have access to the C-Paw and the Athletics logos when use is appropriate.
-Such groups may request use of the C-Paw or Athletics logos by contacting the Trademarks and Licensing Office.
-If your student organization is allowed access to the C-Paw or Athletics logos, your organization's name must be clearly identified on the product.
+Official student organizations and clubs recognized by the Office of Student Activities and Leadership Development have access to the C-Paw and the spirit marks when use is appropriate.
+Such groups may request use of the C-Paw or spirit marks by contacting the Trademarks and Licensing Office.
+If your student organization is allowed access to the C-Paw or spirit marks, your organization's name must be clearly identified on the product.

 Yes.
 We prefer that the University's logo is used is used, but when appropriate, the use of the "University of Cincinnati" in text is also allowed.